 This Section 5 applies to Golder’s participation in and certification under the EU-U.S. Privacy Shield Framework (the “Privacy Shield Framework”) and governs Golder’s sharing of Personal Data of Covered Persons residing in the European Economic Area (“EEA”) with Golder entities operating in the United States (“Golder U.S. Entities”).
 The provisions of this Section 5 may cover data privacy concepts covered also in Section 4.
 In the event of an inconsistency between a provision in this Section 5 and a provision in Section 4, as it applies to Golder’s obligations under the Privacy Shield Framework, the provisions of this Section 5 shall govern.

 5.2 Type of Data Processed and Purposes for Processing

 Golder shares Personal Data of Golder employees residing in the EEA (“Golder EEA Employee Information”) with Golder U.S. Entities for the purpose of facilitating Golder U.S. Entities’ management of the employment relationship of Golder’s EEA employees, including, without limitation, their compensation and benefits.
-Golder may sometimes collect or receive Personal Data from Golder’s actual and prospective customers/clients, suppliers and other third parties working with Golder, Golder may occasionally acquire or be provided such information (“Third Party Information”) and for purposes of managing third party business relationships or customer/client and prospective customer/client relationships, Golder may share such Third Party Information with Golder U.S. Entities.
+Golder may sometimes collect, receive, acquire or be provided with Personal Data from Golder’s actual and prospective customers/clients, suppliers and other third parties working with Golder (“Third-Party Information”) and, for purposes of managing customer/client, prospective customer/client and other third-party relationships, Golder may share such Third-Party Information with Golder U.S. Entities.
 Environmental surveys conducted on behalf of Golder clients may contain Personal Data of EEA citizens.

 5.3 Transfer of Personal Data to Certain Third Parties